 What is sustainable packaging?

-Sustainable packaging relates to the production process involved in the manufacture of the package as well as material content.
+Sustainable packaging relates to the production process involved in the manufacturing of the packaging as well as material content.
 GreenBlue, an environmental sustainability organisation which is part of the Sustainable Packaging Coalition (Wilson,2018) has developed a comprehensive definition of sustainable packaging.
-The definition:

 - Materials are safe for individuals and communities relating to the entire product lifecycle